nuuuwan/news_lk3_data/README.md

 A slow train plying from Panadura to Maradana has derailed near the Panadura railway station, disrupting services on the coastal line, Sri Lanka Railways announced.

 Accordingly, the trains operating on the coastal line will experience delays, according to Sri Lanka Raiways.

+One of the compartments of the derailed train has collided with a nearby railway signal board, causing a complete breakdown of the railway signaling system in the area.

+Meanwhile, a spokesperson for Sri Lanka Railways stated that it will take a considerable amount of time to restore the railway line for regular train operations.

 ◼️